fabiomatricardi/Gradio-YouAreTheBenchmark/README.md

 1. **Download llama-server.exe**

    - Get the latest release from https://github.com/ggerganov/llama.cpp
-   - Extract and place `llama-server.exe` in the `llamaCPP/` directory
+   - Extract and place `llama-server.exe` and all other files in the ZIP archive of the official Binaries in the `llamaCPP/` directory

 2. **Obtain GGUF Models**